OtaTran241/VehiclesDetection_FasterRCNN/README.md

 ])

 ```
-1. RandomHorizontalFlip:
+1. `RandomHorizontalFlip`:
 - This class applies a random horizontal flip to an image, with a probability determined by p (default is 0.5).
-- The __call__ method is invoked when an instance of the class is called with an image and its corresponding bounding boxes (bboxes).
+- The `__call__` method is invoked when an instance of the class is called with an image and its corresponding bounding boxes (bboxes).
 - If the image is flipped, the bounding boxes are also adjusted to reflect the new positions after flipping.
 Specifically, the x-coordinates of the bounding boxes are updated.

-2. ToTensor:
+2. `ToTensor`:
 - This class converts an image to a tensor format, which is a common preprocessing step before feeding the image into a neural network.
 - The bounding boxes are left unchanged.

-3. train_transform and val_transform:
+3. `train_transform` and `val_transform`:
-- train_transform is a composition of the RandomHorizontalFlip and ToTensor transformations, used for augmenting the training data.
+- `train_transform` is a composition of the `RandomHorizontalFlip` and `ToTensor` transformations, used for augmenting the training data.
-- val_transform only applies the ToTensor transformation, typically used for validation data where augmentation like flipping is not desired.
+- `val_transform` only applies the `ToTensor` transformation, typically used for validation data where augmentation like flipping is not desired.

 ## Model Architecture
 The model architecture is based on Faster R-CNN with a ResNet-50 backbone: